PolyphasicDevTeam/stayawake/README.md

 - Time block config

 ### Prerequisites
-Python modules: progressbar, argparse, configparse, pynput, playsound, pygobject `pulseaudio` is required for auto-adjusting volume on Linux.
+Python modules: progressbar, argparse, configparse, pynput, pygobject `pulseaudio` is required for auto-adjusting volume on Linux.
 `mpg123` will be used as the preferred player, with fallback being `playsound` python module.
 ### Setup